 March 27, 2020: Quarantined on our stoop, Lola watches her friends on bikes ride by.
 Yesterday she was allowed to pass a soccer ball with the other kids.
 Today news of friends with the virus coupled with a new tightness in my chest prompts me to take extra precautions.
 I've changed the rules again, and inconsistency makes things harder.

-April 2, 2020: After bickering over school-prescribed worksheets that neither of us want to do, Lola releases pent up energy to the background song of incessant ambulance sirens.
+April 2, 2020: After bickering over schoolwork neither of us wants to do, Lola releases pent up energy.
+Ambulance sirens blare outside.
+They have been non-stop for weeks.
 I am grappling with the instability and anxiety these days hold, and decide in this moment to forgo phonics and math in favor of just about anything that sparks joy.

 April 7, 2020: The children amuse themselves while Thierry does the dishes.
 I drink coffee and think about the social impact of the virus flattening so many people physically, emotionally, financially.

 May 5, 2020: When I was little my grandmother would lay me across her kitchen counter to wash my hair.
 It was special.
 Today we need special.
 I clear off the counter, and it works.
 Lola says sink washes turn her hair into a waterfall.

 July 5, 2020: Having always known he wanted to be a father, Thierry’s parenthood is filled with a lifetime of anticipation.
 His calm and gentle demeanor has kept our family rooted through the uncertainty of this time.
 But the threat of the virus also awakened us to how easily life can unravel.
 Protective of our inner world, we take fewer risks than our friends and neighbors.
 We are getting used to disappointing them.